veryfancypants/hs2_blender_export/README.md

 In addition, you get hair, clothes, and accessories (though as far as how accurate they will be, YMMV.)

 The downside is that you get a fully custom rig.
 No pretty metarig controls until someone (read: me) implements it.
-So there are no controls, no IK support, and only the lower body has been reviewed.
+So far, there are no controls and no IK support.

 Install Grey's MeshExporter.
 (It comes as 'optional' with HS2 BetterRepack.)